Introduction

 3. Potential side effects

-Glutathione is a powerful antioxidant that offers numerous health benefits, including reducing oxidative stress, improving immune function, and supporting liver health.
+Glutathione is a powerful antioxidant with numerous health benefits, including reducing oxidative stress, improving immune function, and supporting liver health.
 While generally safe, it’s essential to use glutathione responsibly and consult a healthcare provider to avoid potential side effects.
 With its role in promoting overall well-being, glutathione can be a valuable addition to a healthy lifestyle when taken appropriately.

 While taking glutathione, avoid consuming alcohol and smoking, as they can reduce glutathione benefits.
 Also, avoid high doses of vitamin C supplements, which may interfere with the absorption of glutathione.